 “Tension is who you think you should be.
 Relaxation is who you are.” – Ancient Chinese proverb

-Between exam stress, work anxiety and money problems, it often seems like life is one long, hectic chain of events.
-But no matter how busy you are, it’s essential for your mental health and well-being that you make time to relax.
+No matter how busy you are, it’s essential for your mental health and wellbeing to make time to relax.

 Check stress for more.